streamlit/streamlit/docs/theme_options.md

 ### secondaryColor

 The `secondaryColor` option is currently rarely used by Streamlit widgets, so specifying it is optional.
-Some examples of widgets that use `secondaryColor` are the borders of an unselected `st.radio` button/`st.checkbox` and the unfilled part of `st.slider`.
+Some examples uses of `secondaryColor` include the borders of an unselected `st.radio` button/`st.checkbox` and the unfilled part of `st.slider`.

 ![Secondary Color](media/theme_config_options/secondaryColor.png)